acacheung/moonshine-cms/src/pages/menu/phase-1.md

         title: SPANISH TAPAS STYLE STEAK FRITES**
     title: THE MAIN AFFAIR
   - description: >-
-      Top it off with your favorite add-ons of sauces.
+      Don't forget to top it off with your favorite proteins, fixins, sides & sauces to any dish.
 Swap out your white rice for mixed greens for 2
     items:
       - description: >-
           Hoisin Slow Roasted Pulled Duck Confit, Crystal Glass Vermicelli